gentjankolicaj/wonderland/docs/hash_manual.md

 # hash ui

-- This manual describes how use hash ui.
+- This manual describes how to use hash ui.

 <ol>
 <li>